JustAWeeab00/JustABot-WA/README.md

 A WhatsApp bot built with Node.js and `whatsapp-web.js` to handle multimedia processing and commands, such as creating stickers from images and videos.
 YouTube, Instagram, TikTok videos, and downloading Spotify tracks

 ## Features
-- Download YouTube videos and audio.
+- Download YouTube, Instagram, TikTok videos, and downloading Spotify tracks
 - Convert images, videos, and GIFs into WhatsApp stickers.
 - Download Spotify tracks directly to a specified directory.
-- Basic command handling with cooldowns.
+-

 ## Prerequisites